 Who it is best for

-- Side sleepers with sensitive shoulders/hips
+- Side sleepers with sensitive shoulders or hips

-- Back sleepers who care about lumbar support and level hips
+- Back sleepers who care about lumbar support

-- Couples who prioritize calm, low-disturbance sleep
+- Couples who want calm, low-disturbance sleep

 Where it falls short